LaViRA: Language-Vision-Robot Actions Translation for Zero-Shot Vision Language Navigation in Continuous Environments

 Vision-and-Language Navigation (VLN) presents the challenge of grounding natural language instructions within visual observations to enable an embodied agent to navigate through previously unseen environments~\cite{anderson2018vision}.
 Early VLN research was primarily conducted in discrete, graph-based settings where navigation is simplified to selecting paths between predefined nodes.
 To bridge the gap to the real world, Vision-and-Language Navigation in Continuous Environments (VLN-CE)\cite{krantz_vlnce_2020} was introduced, removing the reliance on connectivity graphs and forcing agents to contend with realistic challenges like continuous visual perception and fine-grained motor control.

-The recent success of large language models (LLMs) and multimodal large language models (MLLMs) has inspired a new frontier: \textit{zero-shot} VLN-CE~\cite{qiao2024opennav, shi2025smartway, chen2025constraint, long2024instructnav}, where an agent navigates without any environment-specific training.
-Two main paradigms have emerged from this research. \textbf{Waypoint prediction with large model reasoning.} These methods combine a pre-trained waypoint predictor with an LLM or MLLM~\cite{qiao2024opennav, shi2025smartway}.
-The predictor proposes navigable waypoints in the agent’s surroundings, and the large model reasons over these discrete options to select the best next step.
-This design leverages the large model’s high-level planning abilities but comes at a cost: the waypoint predictor requires separate pre-training and struggles to generalize to novel, unseen environments. \textbf{Value mapping with vision language models.} An alternative approach discards the waypoint predictor and instead uses a vision-language model (e.g., BLIP~\cite{li2023blip2}) to generate a heatmap of semantic relevance over the visual scene.
-The agent navigates towards the highest-scoring region.
-While this avoids the need for predictor training, it typically relegates the powerful large models to an offline instruction-parsing role, leaving the vision-language model to handle online navigation alone.
-This underutilizes the large model's sophisticated reasoning and decision-making capabilities.
+The recent success of LLMs and MLLMs has inspired zero-shot VLN-CE~\cite{qiao2024opennav, shi2025smartway, chen2025constraint, long2024instructnav}, where agents navigate without environment-specific training.
+Two main paradigms have emerged. \textbf{Waypoint prediction with large model reasoning.} These methods combine a pre-trained waypoint predictor with an LLM or MLLM~\cite{qiao2024opennav, shi2025smartway}.
+The predictor proposes navigable waypoints, and the large model reasons over these candidates to select the next step.
+This leverages high-level planning but requires separate pre-training and struggles to generalize to unseen environments. \textbf{Value mapping with vision language models.} An alternative discards the waypoint predictor and uses a vision-language model (e.g., BLIP~\cite{li2023blip2}) to generate a semantic relevance heatmap over the scene.
+The agent navigates toward the highest-scoring region.
+While this avoids predictor training, it typically limits powerful large models to offline instruction parsing, underutilizing their reasoning capabilities during online navigation.

 These two paradigms reveal a fundamental trade-off.
 Waypoint-based methods excel at high-level reasoning but are constrained by a separate, inflexible waypoint prediction module.
 Value-mapping methods are more perceptually grounded but lack dynamic, high-level reasoning during navigation.
 This leads us to a simple but critical question: